mthreer/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Set-MsolCompanySettings.md

 ### -UsersPermissionToCreateLOBAppsEnabled
 Indicates whether to allow users to create new applications.
 This setting is applied company-wide.
-Set to False to disable users' ability to create new applications for their organization.
+Set to False to disable user's ability to create new applications for their organization.

 ```yaml
 Type: Boolean